Law & Order: Special Victims Unit

 Law & Order: Special Victims Unit (often shortened to Law & Order: SVU or SVU) is an American police procedural crime drama television series created by Dick Wolf for NBC.
-The first spin-off of Law & Order, expanding it into the Law & Order franchise, it stars Mariska Hargitay as Detective (ultimately promoted to Captain) Olivia Benson, now the commanding officer of the Special Victims Unit after originally having been Stabler's partner in a fictionalized version of the New York City Police Department, and Christopher Meloni as Detective Elliot Stabler (until Meloni left the series in 2011 after 12 seasons).
+The first spin-off of Law & Order, expanding it into the Law & Order franchise, it originally starred Christopher Meloni as Detective Elliot Stabler (until Meloni left the series in 2011 after 12 seasons) and Mariska Hargitay as Detective (now promoted to Captain) Olivia Benson remaining the longest starring character in the series.
 Law & Order: Special Victims Unit follows the detectives of the Special Victims Unit as they investigate and prosecute sex-based crimes.
 Some of the episodes are loosely based on real crimes that have received media attention.

 The series, produced by Wolf Entertainment and Universal Television, premiered on September 20, 1999.
 The series has received 108 award nominations, winning 59 awards.
 Hargitay was the first and only regular cast member on any Law & Order series to win an Emmy Award when she won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2006.

 After the premiere of its 21st season in September 2019, the series became the longest-running primetime live-action series on American television.
 Since the end of the original run of the main Law & Order series in 2010, SVU is the only live-action primetime series having debuted in the 1990s to remain in continuous production.
 (Note: South Park, which is animated, is the only other scripted comedy/drama show which debuted in the 1990s and has never been out of production since.
 Other 1990s shows such as Will & Grace and the original Law & Order were revived after being out of production for one or more seasons.)
 The 23rd season premiered on September 23, 2021, during which the show aired its milestone 500th episode.
-As of May 15, 2025, Law & Order: Special Victims Unit has aired 573 original episodes, well surpassing the episode count of the original Law & Order series.
-In terms of all-time episode count for a primetime scripted series, SVU now ranks fourth behind The Simpsons (with 785 episodes), Gunsmoke (with 635 episodes), and Lassie (with 591 episodes).
+As of May 14, 2026, Law & Order: Special Victims Unit has aired 594 original episodes, well surpassing the episode count of the original Law & Order series.
+In terms of all-time episode count for an American primetime scripted series, SVU now ranks third behind The Simpsons (with 808 episodes) and Gunsmoke (with 635 episodes).
 The 25th season premiered on January 18, 2024, and on March 21, 2024, NBC announced that it had renewed the series for its 26th season, which premiered on October 3, 2024.
-In May 2025, the series was renewed for a 27th season, which premiered on September 25, 2025.
+The 27th season premiered on September 25, 2025.
+In April 2026, the series was renewed for a 28th season, which will premiere on October 8 of the same year.